feramosfer/docs/pages/cloud/public-cloud/first_steps_create_and_attach_an_additional_volume/guide.en-gb.md

 |High performance|Up to 3000 IOPS|

 - Choose the volume capacity starting from 10GB.
-- Choose the region for your volume
+- The name of the volume

 > [!primary]